Slovakia beats US 6-3 in world junior hockey championship

 MONCTON, New Brunswick (AP) — Dalibor Dvorsky, Robert Baco and Filip Mesar scored in a 3:19 span in the second period and Slovakia beat the United States 6-3 on Wednesday in the world junior championship.
-Libor Nemec, Peter Repcik and Alex Ciernik also scored for Slovakia and captain Simon Nemec had three assists in the Group B game.
-Adam Gajan made 33 saves to help Slovakia rebound from an opening 5-2 loss to Finland on Tuesday.
-Tyler Boucher of the Ontario Hockey League’s Ottawa 67′s scored twice for United States.
-Michigan forward Gavin Brindley added a goal and Colorado College goalie Kaidan Mbereko made 20 saves.
-The Americans opened Monday with a 5-2 victory over Latvia.
-In Group A in Halifax, Nova Scotia, Canada faced Germany in the night game.
+Libor Nemec, Peter Repcik and Alex Ciernik also scored for Slovakia and captain Simon Nemec — the No. 2 overall NHL pick by New Jersey this year, had three assists in the Group B game.
+In Group A in Halifax, Nova Scotia, Canada bounced back from an opening loss to rout Germany 11-2 in the night game.
+Connor Bedard had three goals and four assists and Dylan Guenther also had three goals.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.